These attacks were caused by networks of infected computers programmed to attack other sites (botnets).

 “With some old-fashioned trickery, hackers were able to get more than 162,000 legitimate WordPress-powered Web sites to mount a distributed-denial-of-service attack against another Web site.”

-As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WP sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.
+As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.

-When worldwide attacks happen on WordPress sites, it’s natural for people to question just how safe and secure WordPress is as a software for running a business web presence.
+When global attacks happen on WordPress sites, it’s natural for people to start asking just how safe and secure the WordPress platform is for running websites.

-In this article, you will learn some of the main reasons why you should choose WordPress if you have any concerns about website security.
+In this article, you will learn some of the main reasons why you should definitely consider choosing WordPress if you are concerned about website security.

 WordPress Security Explained

 Let’s start by looking at some facts …

 Thousands of websites and blogs are hacked every year … not just WordPress sites!

 The sheer number of attacks on websites and blogs around the world is increasing on a daily basis, and this is only going to get worse.

 It’s probably safe to assume that if your website or blog hasn’t been hacked yet, then it’s only a matter of time … regardless of the web platform your website has been built with!